Wasserstein Gaussianization and Efficient Variational Bayes for Robust Bayesian Synthetic Likelihood: Numerical examples and applications

 We use a normal prior $N(0,100I_4)$ for $\tilde{\theta}$ as in \cite{Tran:JCGS2017}.
 We then approximate the posterior of $\tilde{\theta}=(\tilde{\alpha},\tilde{\beta},\tilde{\gamma},\tilde{\delta})$, but the results below will be reported in terms of the original parameter $\theta$.

 For the Wasserstein Gaussianization, we first run the standard VB-BSL algorithm to get an estimate, $\theta_0$, of the posterior mean of $\theta$.
-We then simulate 3000 datasets, each of size 50, from the $\alpha$-stable distribution at $\theta_0$ and calculate the summary statistics.
+We then generate 30,000 datasets, each comprising 30 observations, from the $\alpha$-stable distribution and compute the summary statistics.
 For the four summary statistics used in the $\alpha$-stable distribution, we refer the interested readers to \cite{Peters:2012}.
-We divide the 3000 sets of summary statistics into three sets, each of 1000, for training, validation and testing.
-The left panel in Figure \ref{fig:alpha-stable-scatterplot} shows a scatter plot among the summary statistics which clearly indicates that the summary statistics do not follow a normal distribution.
-The middle panel in Figure \ref{fig:alpha-stable-scatterplot} shows the scatter plot of the WG transformed summary statistics on the test dataset, which is much closer to the scatter plot of a normal distribution.
-The right panel shows the lower bound from Algorithm \ref{alg:Wasserstein Gaussianing}.
-The training time for WG was 2.8 minutes.
+We divide the 30,000 sets of summary statistics into a training and a validation set, and use the validation set to determine the adherence of the summary statistics to a multivariate normal distribution.
+Following the removal of outliers, we compute the $p$-value from the HZ multivariate normality test.
+The $p$-value for the original summary statistics is $0.0074$, whereas for the transformed summary statistics, it is 0.1688.
+This disparity indicates that the original summary statistics do not satisfy the normality test, while the transformed ones do.
+The left panel in \autoref{fig:alpha-stable-scatterplot-nf} displays a scatter plot of the original summary statistics, indicating departure from a normal distribution.
+The middle panel presents the scatter plot of the transformed summary statistics on the validation dataset, exhibiting a closer alignment with a normal distribution.
+Finally, the right panel illustrates the LB estimates.
+The computational time required for the WG transformation was approximately 59 minutes, which can be attributed to the complexity resulting from the use of 12 layers in NF, as well as the additional computational overhead incurred by the random permutation process used to select batches from the 10,000 datasets.

-We first compare VB with MCMC as the estimation methods.
-Figures \ref{fig:alpha-mcmc-vb-rbsl} and \ref{fig:alpha-mcmc-vb-rbsl-wg} plot the posterior estimates, obtained by VB and MCMC, for the rBSL and rBSL-WG methods, respectively.
-The results confirm the accuracy of VB, compared to MCMC.
-In each VB iteration, we generated $S=400$ samples of $\theta$, from each of which we simulated $N = 200$ datasets each of size $n=200$ from the $\alpha$-stable distribution.
-The MCMC procedure was run for 20,000 iterations.
-The CPU times for MCMC-rBSL and MCMC-rBSL-WG were 133.3 minutes and 141.5 minutes, respectively.
-The VB methods were faster, with the CPU times of 23.3 minutes and 42.8 minutes for VB-rBSL and VB-rBSL-WG, respectively.
-These times do not include the training time for WG.
-Each iteration in the VB methods was run in parallel across the $\theta$-samples, therefore we could reduce the computation time further if more CPU cores were available.